NIKUNJMAHAJAN/Self-Balancing-Robot/README.md

 # Self-Balancing-Robot
-This project involves the design and development of a self-balancing two-wheeled robot that operates on the inverted pendulum principle, where continuous real-time feedback and control are used to maintain balance.
+A self-balancing robot based on the inverted pendulum principle using an MPU6050 sensor and PID control.
+It stays upright by adjusting stepper motors in real-time and can move or turn by altering tilt setpoints.
+A servo-controlled top plate adds stability during motion.

 # Core Concept
 The robot uses the MPU-6050 sensor, which combines a 3-axis gyroscope and a 3-axis accelerometer, to measure the pitch angle (tilt) of the robot.
 However, both the accelerometer and gyroscope have limitations: the accelerometer is noisy, while the gyroscope drifts over time.
 To overcome this, a complementary filter is applied to fuse both readings, providing a reliable and smooth estimate of the pitch angle.